-11.93 The Greater Manchester HS2/NPR Growth Strategy identifies the opportunities of this strategically important and well-connected location adjacent to the proposed HS2 Airport station.
-The exceptional circumstances for taking the safeguarded land out of the Green Belt are directly related to the potential this land has to capitalise directly on the economic benefit brought by HS2.
-The south eastern area of the allocation, adjacent to the

-- HS2 station, has therefore been removed from the Green Belt to support the delivery of the wider Greater Manchester HS2 Growth Strategy ambitions. - 11.94 In the longer term this area may also benefit from Northern Powerhouse Rail (NPR) (or an equivalent project) which will deliver fast east west rail connections across the north, further enhancing public transport connections to the station. - The area around the proposed Manchester Airport HS2 Station has been removed from the Green Belt but will only be considered a sustainable location after delivery of HS2 Airport Station.
+- 11.93 The Greater Manchester HS2/NPR Growth Strategy identifies the opportunities of this strategically important and well-connected location adjacent to the [MM, start of new text] proposed [MM, end of new text] HS2 Airport station.
+The exceptional circumstances for taking {MM, start of removed text} this {MM, end of removed text} [MM, start of new text] the safeguarded land [MM, end of new text] out of the Green Belt are directly related to the potential this land has to capitalise directly on the economic benefit brought by HS2.
+The south eastern area of the allocation, adjacent to the HS2 station, has therefore been removed from the Green Belt to support the delivery of the wider Greater Manchester HS2 Growth Strategy ambitions. - 11.94 In the longer term this area may also benefit from Northern Powerhouse Rail (NPR) (or an equivalent project) which will deliver fast east west rail connections across the north, further enhancing public transport connections to the station. - 11.95 The area around the [MM, start of new text] proposed [MM, end of new text] Manchester Airport HS2 Station has been removed from the Green Belt but will only be considered a sustainable location after delivery of HS2 Airport Station.
 It is likely much of this land will be utilised to support HS2 during construction but after the delivery of HS2, land adjacent to the station could be available for potential housing and employment development that will benefit from this sustainable, well connected location. - 11.96 As part of the delivery of HS2 a substantial landscaped screen / buffer will form a boundary to this land and housing on Brooks Drive and will form the new Green Belt boundary.